Groundhog

 Everyone is talking about Palestine and Israel.

-One dismembered baby is not the same as eight babies dead to starvation!
+One dismembered baby is not the same as eight dead to starvation!

 While there is no evidence of dismembered babies, there is no question that women, including pregnant women, were raped and beheaded.